MicrosoftDocs/query-docs/query-languages/dax/summarize-function-dax.md

 ## With ROLLUP

-The addition of the [ROLLUP](rollup-function-dax.md) syntax modifies the behavior of the SUMMARIZE function by adding roll-up rows to the result on the groupBy_columnName columns.
+The addition of the [ROLLUP](rollup-function-dax.md) syntax modifies the behavior of the SUMMARIZE function by adding rollup rows to the result on the groupBy_columnName columns.
 [ROLLUP](rollup-function-dax.md) can only be used within a SUMMARIZE expression.

 ### Example

-The following example adds roll-up rows to the Group-By columns of the SUMMARIZE function call:
+The following example adds rollup rows to the Group-By columns of the SUMMARIZE function call:

 ```dax
 SUMMARIZE(ResellerSales_USD